yongcongwang/note/docs/Coding/Algorithm/011_slding_window.md

 # Sliding Window

 Sliding window can also be called `two pointers`, it use two pointers to define a sub-array of the origin array and keeps the `loop invariant` while steping on.
 The main idea behind the sliding window technique is to convert two nested loops into a single loop.
-And if the prolem is to check something in a sub-array, sliding windwo may be applied.
+And if the problem is to check something in a sub-array, sliding windwo may be applied.

 The process of sliding window is:

-1. define the range and break condition of `left` and `right` pointers;
+1. define the range $[left, right)$ with `left` and `right` pointers;
-2. define the `loop invariant`, which is unchanged before/in/after the loop;
+2. determine to iterate `left` or `right` boundary and extend the other boundary;
-3. keep the `loop invariant` in loop and record the result.
+3. keep the `invariant` in loop and collect the results.

 ## Fixed Size Window